ethirajsrinivasan/binaryscripts.github.io/_posts/flask/2025-01-10-error-handling-and-logging-best-practices-in-flask.md

 #### Using Flask’s Built-in Error Handlers

-Flask allows you to define custom error handlers for different HTTP status codes using the &#96;@app.errorhandler&#96; decorator.
+Flask allows you to define custom error handlers for different HTTP status codes using the `@app.errorhandler` decorator.

 ```python
 from flask import Flask, jsonify